gminator/poker/README.md

 # Design
 The solution consists of 2 basic models one for Storing Cards and the Other for the business logic of classification and comparison of Hands.

+The solution is written in a 'dependancies 1st' strategy  that builds up to the API.
+There are a number of reason why I find this advantages:

+1. Its easier to follow a commit/ship often strategy.
+2. Each unit can safely be run/tested independently.
+3. Sizing is easier and more accurate when work is broken down into its smallest packets.
+4. Unit tests are easier to write when individual units are are small as possible.
+5. You can also chain your functionality using Mocking libraries at the higher levels of abstraction, further simplifying tests.
+6. In larger projects you can deliver value often and more predictably by shiping scopes i.e card evulation, follow by player modules to eventual produce a full game if the solution was to be built further

 ## Card